Claude Onesta: At the head of a legendary team

 At the 2006 European Championship, he made his mark on French Handball by achieving a goal which his predecessor could not: winning a medal in a European Championship, and this was especially impressive considering that the European Championship was deemed the most difficult competition, and that handball was a sport in which all the best teams were European.
 This goal was accomplished in the most beautiful of fashions, by beating Spain who held the world title, after eliminating the Olympic Champions, the Croatians, at the semi-finals.

-The 2007 World Championship which occurred the next year remains a difficult episode for Onesta and the French, as they were defeated by the German team, largely because of the referees who were biased in favor of the German team, and as a result made many unfair calls.
-At the end of that match, Onesta declared: “A sense of injustice was present but we are still proud.
+The 2007 World Championship the following year was a difficult episode for Onesta and the French, as they were defeated by the German team.
+At the end of that match, Onesta declared: "A sense of injustice was present but we are still proud.
 It was a heroic game.
 This worldwide game is made for the Germans and the pressure of international authority certainly played.
-We knew we had won by a 3-4 goal lead.”
+We knew we had won by a 3-4 goal lead."

 For the 2008 European Championship, which took place in Norway, Claude Onesta had to deal with the withdrawal of two key players, Michaël Guigou and Joël Abati, as well as the disturbed preparation of another player, Bertrand Gille, because of a shoulder injury.
 The French team won all three of its games in the first round, and went on to beat Spain and Germany in the main round, securing its spot in the semi-finals.
 However, when it came to their match against the Croatian team, led by the brilliant Ivano Balić and Petar Metličić, they weren't as fortunate, and lost the match by a single point, with the final score of 23–24.
 The French team played against the German team in the match for 3rd place, and they got back at them for their defeat in 2007, beating them with a score of 36–26, and leaving the Europe Championship with a bronze medal.

-Onesta led the team to the Olympic Title for the first time in 2008, at Pekin.
-The French Team, first in its group, faced the Russian Team in the quarter final, defeating them 27–24.
+Onesta led the team to the Olympic Title for the first time in 2008 in Beijing.
+The French Team, first in its group, faced the Russian Team in the quarter-final, defeating them 27–24.
 They went on to face the Croatian team once again at the semi-final.
 The French team took their revenge on the European Handball Champions, defeating them 25–23, largely thanks to a stunning performance by Cedric Burdet, a player who Onesta brought back into handball after he was thought to end his career a few months earlier.
 At the finals, France faced off against Iceland and defeated them 28–23, winning their first Olympic title ever.